camunda/camunda-docs/docs/self-managed/zeebe-deployment/zeebe-gateway/interceptors.md

 :::warning

 Interceptors are only applied to the gRPC API of the gateway, and do not affect any REST calls.
-As such, it's not possible yet to hook into the request/response cycle of a REST call, such as providing a custom tenant-providing interceptor.

 :::